ErickDWalker/MTA-Subway-Analysis/README.md

 **Overview**: For Project 1 in Metis, groups were asked to utilize MTA Subway traffic data to explore a hypothetical business use case.
 This project is based on the idea of approaching luxury building developers with the proposal of using data-driven analytics to aid in the decision of where to build their next development.

-By analyzing MTA station traffic patterns and key neighborhood characteristics (income, demographics, the presence of other luxury buildings in the area), the aim is to provide actionable insights around potentially favorable building sites.
+By analyzing MTA station traffic patterns and key neighborhood characteristics (income, demographics, the presence of other luxury buildings in the area), the aim is to provide actionable insights that can assist in identifying potentially favorable building sites.

-**Factors to consider:**
+**Data**
 ---
-* Proximity to a subway stop
-* Proximity to a favorable line
-* Journey time to areas with high office building density in most profitable sectors
-* Foot traffic
+Turnstile data was pulled from the [MTA site](http://web.mta.info/developers/turnstile.html).
+Since we were more interested in recent traffic patterns, as opposed to broad trends over extensive periods of time, we selected data from the September - November, 2019 three-month period.

 **Methodology:**
 ---
-We first set out to identify the station with the most exits in the morning (defined as 7-11am) during the weekdays.
+We first set out to identify the station with the most turnstile exits in the morning (defined as 7-11am) during the weekdays.
 By doing this, we could get a sense for the station that is heavily utilized by commuters looking to get to work in the morning.
 We then explored the lines that pass through that station, with the goal of finding stations that are linked to the station identified in the first step, and that satisfy two criteria (listed in order of importance):
 1. They are located within neighborhoods with relatively high median incomes, and
 2. They have relatively low number of entrances during work day mornings (again defined as 7-11am)

 **Results**
 ---